mariemsdiaz/leaflet_challenge/README.md

 # Earthquake and Tectonic Plates Interactive Map

 ## Overview
-This is project that creates an interactive map that displays real-time earthquake data (magnitude 2.5+ from the past 30 days) alongside tectonic plate boundaries using the JavaScript library Leaflet.
+This is a project that creates an interactive map that displays real-time earthquake data (magnitude 2.5+ from the past 30 days) alongside tectonic plate boundaries using the JavaScript library Leaflet.
 The map allows users to view, switch, and interact with both datasets on a global scale.
 It also includes multiple base map options and a control panel to toggle between the different layers.

 ![Eartquake Layer](https://github.com/mariemsdiaz/leaflet_challenge/blob/main/Leaflet-Part-1/Images/Eartquake.png)